sktime/community-org/events/sktime-dev-days.md

 1. Introduction
 2. Updates from community council
 3. Future community meetings/events, outreach
-4. Update the [technical roadmap](https://www.sktime.org/en/latest/roadmap.html) for next year (until mid 2022)
-5. Funding model: donations, grants, commercial activities
+4. Funding model: donations, grants, commercial activities
-6. Publication roadmap - submit paper to JMLR, keep track of papers that use sktime
+5. Publication roadmap - submit paper to JMLR, keep track of papers that use sktime
-7. Co-development with, or alignment with awkward-array development programme
-8. Any other business
+6. Any other business